 15 and to have power to heal sicknesses and to cast out demons.

-That is still Jesus’ intention of calling, choosing, or appointing His disciples today!
+This is still Jesus’ intention of calling, choosing or appointing His disciples today!

 The twelve disciples were chosen as Jesus’ apprentices to be with Him and follow Him wherever He goes so that they might know Him intimately, believe in Him wholeheartedly, and then conform wholly to His examples.